sebassaras02/Raman_discrimination_machine_learning/README.md

 It is the average spectra calculated for each sample according to the dose and irradiation stage.

-# Jupyter notebooks
+### Jupyter notebooks

 There are three notebooks which are focused in the data engineering, modeling, and model evaluation.

 ## Nomenclature used in the data

-The essencial oils come from chilca and muÒa.
+The essencial oils come from chilca and mu√±a.
 For label the files it was used the following structure.

 MI = Irradiated raw material (It means that the plant material was first irradiated and then the oil was extracted)